phaserjs/phaser/README.md

 * Time.elapsedMS holds the number of milliseconds since the last Game loop, regardless of raF or setTimout being used.
 * Incorrectly prepared tilemap images (with dimensions not evenly divisible by the tile dimensions) would render incorrectly when compared to the display seen in Tiled.
 The Phaser tilemap code has been adjusted to match the way Tiled deals with this, which should help if you're using tileset images that contain extra padding/margin pixels.
 Additional console warnings have been added.
 However the fact remains that you should carefully prepare your tilesets before using them.
 Crop off extra padding, make sure they are the right dimensions (thanks @SoulBeaver for the report and @pnstickne for the fix #1371)
 * Text.setShadow has had the default `color` value changed from `rgba(0,0,0,0)` to `rgba(0,0,0,1)` so it appears as a black shadow by default - before the alpha channel made it invisible.
+* Math.getRandom will now return `null` if random selection is missing, or array has no entries (thanks @pnstickne #1395)
+* Array.transposeArray has had a small off-by-one error fixed.
+It didn't effect the results but meant returned arrays were 1 element bigger than needed (thanks @nextht #1394)
+* State.preRender is now sent two parameters: a reference to the Phaser.Game instance and a new parameter: `elapsedTime` which is the time elapsed since the last update.

 ### Bug Fixes